 To ensure the proper operation of Broadsign Control Player, you must configure certain networking settings.
 For all access rules, see Network Access Rules.

-As shown in the illustration below, the player needs to be able to access Broadsign Server through port 10799 and 10805.
+As shown in the illustration below, the player needs to be able to access Broadsign Server through the following ports:

 Note: Your setup does not require inbound access to the player.

 To apply Proxy settings on the player to centralize outbound connections on your network: